TroyRobinson/LLMPaste/README.md

-# CutPaste Chrome Extension
+# LLMPaste Chrome Extension

-A Chrome extension that cuts selected text and replaces it with a configurable word.
+A Chrome extension that transforms selected text using AI via OpenRouter.
 - Works in Utopia IDE & many other basic code editing platforms (Codepen, JSFiddle) although needs adjustments to work in advanced environments (Stackblitz, & many other Monaco-based environments)

 ## Features

-- Cuts the currently selected text and replaces it with "cat" (or a custom word)
+- Sends selected text to an LLM via OpenRouter API based on your prompt
+- Transforms text using models like Claude 3.5 Sonnet, GPT-4o, etc.
 - Works across all websites, including complex editors like Monaco
 - Activated with Ctrl+Shift+O keyboard shortcut
-- Configurable replacement word
+- Configurable user prompt and system prompt
 - Special handling for different editor types

 ## Installation